-USC offers students amazing array of opportunities to spend a semester studying abroad.
+USC offers students an amazing array of opportunities to spend a semester studying abroad.
 Students who have participated in these programs regularly claim that living and learning in a foreign country gave them an entirely new perspective by experiencing classical monuments and historic places in person.

 USC is a member of the Intercollegiate Center for Classical Studies in Rome and of the College Year in Athens.
 Both programs are selective, and students should consult with the undergraduate advisor in order to prepare themselves as potential candidates for both application and participation.
 Classics majors have also chosen to study in such places as London, Edinburgh, and Berlin.